The EU supports work done towards Roma integration by EU countries through its European Structural and Investment Funds.

-- The Fundamental Rights and Citizenship Funding Programme finances projects aimed at promoting equality and the rights of persons.
-The programme is managed by the Directorate General Justice.
+- The Rights, Equality and Citizenship Funding Programme finances projects aimed at promoting equality and the rights of persons.

 - The Employment and Social Innovation (EaSI) programme is an EU-level financing instrument that promotes quality and sustainable employment, guarantees adequate and decent social protection, combats poverty and social exclusion, and fights to improve working conditions.

 - The Erasmus+ also supports projects, which develop lifelong learning measures for Roma integration through education and other social approaches.

 - The Public Health Programme regularly finances initiatives to fight against inequalities in access to health.